jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 1) The `soap-xml-response-handling` plugin doesn't work for HTTP/2
 - It's due to the current Nginx limitation.
 See [Kong Gateway doc](https://docs.konghq.com/gateway/latest/plugin-development/custom-logic/#available-contexts)
 2) The `WSDL/XSD VALIDATION` has following limitations:
-- If the WSDL/XSD schema imports an XSD from external entity, it uses by default a callback function (i.e. `libxml2ex.xmlMyExternalEntityLoader` called by `libxml2`): as it's a non-yield function it must use the `socket.http` (blocking library).
+- If the WSDL/XSD schema imports an XSD from external entity, it uses a callback function (i.e. `libxml2ex.xmlMyExternalEntityLoader` called by `libxml2`).
+As it's a non-yield function it must use the `socket.http` (blocking library).
 To avoid this limitation please:
   - Have at least 2 Nginx worker processes or enable the experimental `ExternalEntityLoader_Async` property (which uses `resty.http`) or
   - Use `config.xsdApiSchemaInclude` and `config.xsdSoapSchemaInclude`
 - If [`stream_listen`](https://docs.konghq.com/gateway/latest/reference/configuration/#stream_listen) is enabled, the `kong.ctx.shared` is not set correctly in `libxml2ex.xmlMyExternalEntityLoader`.
 It impacts the WSDL/XSD validation which can perform imports: the `config.xsdApiSchemaInclude`, `config.xsdSoapSchemaInclude` and `config.ExternalEntityLoader_Async` are ignored; and the `import` is only done through `socket.http`.
 The reommendation is to disable `stream_listen` with the SOAP/XML plugins and have a dedicated Kong GW that enables `stream_listen`